BahareCA/qdacity-editor-ux-case-study/README.md

 A review of the literature plus an audit of the existing editor converged on three concrete gaps:

 1. **No document organisation.** Users could not even create folders.
 Documents lived in a flat list that did not scale to real projects spanning many sources, participants, or analysis stages.
-2. **An over-complex code visualisation.** The "Codemap" was built on a UML-style meta-model, the *Codesystem Language* (CSL), with **21 entity types and 20 relationship types** — that assumed object-oriented literacy.
+2. **An over-complex code visualisation.** The "Codemap" was built on a UML-style meta-model, the *Codesystem Language* (CSL), with **21 entity types and 20 relationship types**, that assumed object-oriented literacy.
 Powerful for technical users, a steep wall for everyone else.
 3. **A modal-heavy workflow.** Routine actions (rename, create) constantly threw the user into modal dialogs, interrupting the coding flow and adding cognitive load.

 ## Approach